 For the Group's non-wholly owned subsidiaries, a noncontrolling interest is recognized to reflect portion of equity that is not attributable, directly or indirectly, to the Group.
 When the noncontrolling interest is contingently redeemable upon the occurrence of a conditional event, which is not solely within the control of the Group, the noncontrolling interest is classified as mezzanine equity.
 Transactions with changes in the Group's ownership interest while it retains its controlling financial interest in its subsidiary shall be accounted for as equity transactions.
 Therefore, no gain or loss shall be recognized in the consolidated statements of comprehensive income/(loss).
-The carrying amount of the noncontrolling interest shall be adjusted to reflect the change in its ownership interest is adjusted shall be recognized in equity attributable to the Group.
-Consolidated net income/(loss) in the consolidated statements of comprehensive income or loss attributable to noncontrolling interests.
+The carrying amount of the noncontrolling interest shall be adjusted to reflect the change in its ownership interest in the subsidiary.
+Any difference between the fair value of the consideration received or paid and the amount by which the noncontrolling interest is adjusted shall be recognized in equity attributable to the Group.
+Consolidated net income/(loss) in the consolidated statements of comprehensive income/(loss) includes net income or loss attributable to noncontrolling interests.
 The cumulative results of operations attributable to noncontrolling interests, along with adjustments for share-based compensation expense arising from outstanding share-based awards relating to the subsidiaries' shares, are also recorded as noncontrolling interests in the Group's consolidated balance sheets.
 Cash flows related to transactions with noncontrolling interests are presented under financing activities in the consolidated statements of cash flows.